yibo-huang/tigon/README.md

 This repository contains the following:
 * An implementation of Tigon.
 * Baselines optimized for a CXL pod: Sundial-CXL, Sundial+, DS2PL-CXL, and DS2PL+.
-* A benchmarking framework that supports full TPC-C, YCSB, and SmallBank.
+* A benchmarking framework that supports full TPC-C, YCSB, SmallBank, and TATP (WIP).
 * Scripts for emulating a CXL pod on a single physical machine.
 * Scripts for building and running Tigon.
 * Scripts for reproducing the results in the paper.